SirTreefry/Combustion-/README.md

 Custom Combustion Codes for JAS at UCF inline jet engine

 # Combustion-
-The two must updated scripts that should be used is combustor4.py and combustor6.py
+The two must updated scripts that should be used is combustor4.py.
+Combustor3.py is a good setup for the design and setup and the paper for this jet engine can be found here -> https://www.mdpi.com/2226-4310/11/1/22

+The geometry and air mass flow are the most important editable variables present in the code that physcially effect the shape of the combustor.

+The Gaussian Pulse Code can be edited and is found here -> https://cantera.org/3.1/examples/cxx/combustor.html

 Installation Guide for Python
 ==========================================